 The downside is it is tiring.
 Tiring moving from one place to another, tiring living out of a suitcase with the same clothes over and over, tiring having to continuously plan your itinerary, flights, what to do for every single place all the time, tiring staying alert where the world is never as safe as Singapore, tiring being a solo female traveller and having to take care all the time.

 And while you do meet people and some dating apps come in handy for that, remember you do spend most of your time alone.
 Alone with your thoughts, your body, your being.
 Meals are usually alone, sight-seeing is alone and even if you join a group tour, you are with strangers at first.
 Achieving amazing feats like climbing a mountain (or three) for the first time, you do it alone or among people you don’t know.

 Lucky for me, I love being alone.
 I know being alone terrifies many people.
 They equate it with being lonely.
 The two are not the same nor synonymous with each other.
-Try it sometime with baby steps - go the movies alone or a meal.
-Because, simple put, if you don’t like your own company, why would anyone else?
+Try it sometime with baby steps – go the movies alone or a meal.
+Because, simply put, if you don’t like your own company, why would anyone else?

 But the amazing thing of it all is you really do learn to love yourself.
-This mean putting yourself first, creating boundaries with people who take advantage of your time and kindness, knowing your worth and asserting it, and not ever caring what others think about your actions, choices and decisions, family included.
+This means putting yourself first, creating boundaries with people who take advantage of your time and kindness, knowing your worth and asserting it, and not ever caring what others think about your actions, choices and decisions, family included.

 This, of course, comes with great difficulty.
 There are more days than none where you beat yourself up over the smallest thing.
 Or want to give another chance to some guy or new friend just because you crave for some company, someone to talk to.